 Treatment usually involves self-help and doctor-directed measures, oral appliance (splint) therapy, and pain relief.

-The temporomandibular joint is one of the most complicated joints in the body: It opens and closes like a hinge and slides forward, downward, backward, and from side to side.
-During chewing, it may sustain an enormous amount of pressure depending on the position and health of the upper and lower teeth, which act much like a doorstop for the joints during closing.
-The temporomandibular joint contains a piece of dense fibrous tissue called the articular disk.
+The temporomandibular joint (TMJ) is one of the most complicated joints in the body: It opens and closes like a hinge and slides forward, downward, backward, and from side to side.
+During chewing, it may sustain an enormous amount of pressure depending on the position and health of the upper and lower teeth, which act much like a doorstop for the joint during closing.
+The TMJ contains a piece of dense fibrous tissue called the articular disk.
 The disk serves as a cushion between the skull and the lower jawbone, keeping them from rubbing against each other.

-Temporomandibular disorders, previously called TMJ (temporomandibular joint) disorders, are most common among women in their early 20s and those between the ages of 40 and 50.
+TMD, previously called TMJ disorders, are most common among women in their early 20s and those between the ages of 40 and 50.
 In rare cases, infants are born with temporomandibular joint abnormalities.
 Temporomandibular disorders include problems with the joints, the muscles, and the bands of fibrous tissue that connect them (fascia).